 If there is a dispute about where a person should stay, an authorisation does not resolve the dispute.
 The Code of Practice of the Mental Capacity Act says that unresolved disputes about residence, including the person themselves disagreeing, should be referred to the Court of Protection (8.28).

-The local authority/Northern Ireland health and social care trust is following safeguarding proceedings for Mavis, a woman with dementia who is currently living at home with her husband.
+The local authority is following safeguarding proceedings for Mavis, a woman with dementia who is currently living at home with her husband.
 They are concerned her needs are not being met because her husband is refusing the support that is being offered.
 It is believed that he has untreated mental health needs.
 Mavis was assessed as lacking capacity to decide on her residence, though clearly communicates a wish to remain in her own home.

 It has been proposed that a placement in a care home would be in Mavis’ best interests.
 It is also believed that in the care home she will need a high level of restrictions to give her appropriate care and treatment.

-Because the move is against Mavis's wishes and those of her husband, the local authority/Northern Ireland health and social care trust makes a fast-track application to the Court of Protection to make a decision in her best interests.
+Because the move is against Mavis's wishes and those of her husband, the local authority makes a fast-track application to the Court of Protection to make a decision in her best interests.
 If the court authorises a move to the care home, an application will be made by the home for a standard authorisation under the Deprivation of Liberty Safeguards.

 What should I do if I think a person is being deprived of their liberty without it having been authorised?

 If you are working in a care home or hospital where you think a person is being deprived of their liberty, you should see if care could be provided in a less restrictive way.
 If depriving the person of their liberty seems unavoidable, an application should be made for a standard authorisation at the same time as an urgent authorisation is given.